ashwinsingh7/Omdena-Smart-Agri-Using-AI-in-Kano-Nigeria/README.md

 - Foundation for other improvements: Weather prediction must come before resource management and storage optimization.

-### 2. Feasibility of the Weather Prediction System
+### 2. Feasibility

 - Technical feasibility within an 8-12 week timeline:
-Available historical weather data for Kano State.
+Historical weather data is available for Kano State.
 Machine learning models for weather prediction are well-established but suitability for the project will need to be further investigated.

 - Cost-effective implementation: